-1 The State of Montana has not fully adjudicated the Clark Fork Basin below Flathead River, which includes the Project area.
+&lt;sup>1 The State of Montana has not fully adjudicated the Clark Fork Basin below Flathead River, which includes the Project area.

-3. The name and mailing address of every city, town, or similar local political subdivision in which any part of the Project and any Federal facilities that would be used by the Project:
+A. In which any part of the Project and any Federal facilities that would be used by the Project: